Sarajevo Safety Guide

 Health, security, and travel safety information

-Sarajevo is a welcoming and generally safe city for tourists who take standard urban precautions and remain aware of their surroundings.
+Sarajevo is generally safe for tourists with standard urban precautions, though visitors should remain aware of petty crime, traffic safety, and occasional demonstrations.

 Emergency Numbers